abelardojarab/gputeachingkit-labs/README.md

 to use the compiled binaries.**_

-The labs in the teaching kit require a CUDA supported operating system, C compiler, and a recent CUDA Toolkit.
-The CUDA Toolkit can be downloaded from the [CUDA Download](https://developer.nvidia.com/cuda-downloads) page.
+The labs in the teaching kit require a CUDA supported operating system, C compiler, and the CUDA 8 Toolkit.
+The CUDA 8 Toolkit can be downloaded from the [CUDA Download](https://developer.nvidia.com/cuda-downloads) page.
 Instructions on how to install the CUDA Toolkit are available in the [Quick Start page](http://docs.nvidia.com/cuda/cuda-quick-start-guide/index.html).